xg-chu/GAGAvatar/README.md

 <summary><span>What’s the difference between this version and the original 3DGS?</span></summary>

 - We changed the number of channels so that 3D Gaussians carry 32-dim features.
-- We changed the package name to avoid conflict with the original Gaussian splash.
+- We changed the package name to avoid conflict with the original Gaussian splatting.

 </details>